kanmeugne/streamarket/ReadMe.md

-# Analysing commentators transfer between twitch streamers channels
+# Analyzing commentators transfer between twitch streamers channels

 This repository is about building visuals to understand how commentators flow between streamers channels on twitch.